Who is Second Act Fables:

 Visitor comments may be checked through an automated spam detection service.
 Typically, this doesn’t apply.
 I don’t typically approve or accept comments on the site.

-Typically, I keep fairly close watch on the site through regular updates, this is a managed service that includes data breach procedures and such.
+Typically, we keep fairly close watch on the site through regular updates, this is a managed service that includes data breach procedures and such.
 If you have any questions, don’t hesitate to reach out.